Coming to an end – An interactive museum experience

 Thursday, 06 November 2025 to Saturday, 15 November 2025, 10am - 5pm

 Take part in a self-guided museum trail, hosted at the Ashmolean Museum, exploring issues of death, dying and end-of-life care.
-Adapted from an innovative, award-winning trail forming part of the Oxford medical curriculum, this activity is co-created by a multidisciplinary team spanning the humanities and medical sciences divisions and including the perspectives of expert patient tutors.
-You can also attend a one-off public discussion event exploring death across different cultural contexts of a diverse society hosted by our panel of experts.
+Adapted from an innovative, award-winning trail forming part of the Oxford medical curriculum, this activity is co-created by a multidisciplinary team spanning the Humanities and Medical Sciences Divisions and including the perspectives of expert patient tutors.

 Self-guided museum trail